BASL / BSG Alcohol Use Disorder Webinar Series

 This series of 6 webinars (hosted on Zoom) will discuss different elements of the management of a patient with an alcohol use disorder through an individual patient’s journey from initial presentation, through to the development of alcohol dependency, end-stage liver disease and transplantation.

-Recordings will be available to watch at the bottom of the page.
+This webinar series has now ended.
+Webinar recordings are available to watch on-demand at the bottom of the page.

 The overall objectives of the series will be as follows: